How to find the best mosquito repellent for dogs!

 Safe for pets yard sprays

 It’s a little tougher to find a mosquito repellent in a yard spray that’s safe for pets, but they do exist.
-Keep in mind though that it’s possible that you may need multiple applications, and mosquitos are quite persistant.
+Keep in mind though that it’s possible that you may need multiple applications, and mosquitoes are quite persistent.
 However, the advantage of this method is that it also treats other pests like fleas and ticks, allowing you to do more pest control in one go.

-Wondercide contains cedar oil, water and Ethyl Lactate, none of which are a danger to your dog.
+Cedarrcide contains cedar oil, water and Ethyl Lactate, none of which are a danger to your dog.
 It has stellar reviews from consumers, and the ingredients are verified to be safe.
 All that is needed to apply this product is a garden hose, and if you need more of it to treat your yard they actually sell a money saving refill container.
-The pictured container treats around 5,000 square feet.
 You can learn more about this great product here.

 It may be tempting for pet parents to plant Citronella all over their yard.
 After all, it’s a plant, that’s natural pest control right?
 While this is true, the problem is that dogs actually are quite sensitive to it.
 Even brushing up against these plants can cause severe skin irritations in dogs.

 If your dog were to ingest Citronella they could experience symptoms such as lethargy, diarreha and loss of appetite.
 The smell of it is also quite unpleasant to them, and surprisingly it is used in many pet products despite being toxic to dogs!

 The justification being that it is “safe in small amounts”, but it would be better to avoid it entirely and protect your dog using other methods that don’t have the potential to cause harm or stress them out needlessly.
 There are enough alternatives that using Citronella is not necessarily.
 This is not the best mosquito repellent for dogs, because it can cause serious health issues for them!